stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 The following features are presented in rough priority order.
 The work required varies greatly between epic, with some requiring language development expertise and others DevOps skills and experience with proprietary clouds.

+# Runtime Instrumentation & Insight

+When people first encounter Strat their immediate reservations are usually around how Strat impacts traditional operational tasks and best practices like monitoring, alarming, and logging.
+Also, nearly everyone wants to know what "stuff" gets built--they want to get their hands on the infrastructure.
+Strat has to walk the line between making users comfortable (and effective) in the short term while working to make these concerns obsolete in the long term.

 # Shapes (types) & OpenAPI Integration

 A core responsibility of Strat is to help users describe and communicate events.
 The way programming languages have historically addresed this need is with type systems.
 Strat will have a type system for events, but typing events will be very different from typing in memory data structures.